igreknet/my-resume/README.md

 # my-resume

-Here you can see my test resume, from 7th day marathon
+Here you can see my test resume, from a 7th day marathon